Jay Dyer Talks About Esoteric Hollywood With Chase Geiser On One American Podcast

 So like if our dollar collapses, you know, are we talking about like decades of global collapse and famine?

-Yeah, that's that's a tough one.
+Yeah, that's a tough one.

 I'm not sure how it will play out.

-Uh that that seems to be something that they talk about quite often.
+That seems to be something that they talk about quite often.

-Uh I don't know, but I mean, it does it definitely seems like that's in the cards, and it wouldn't, it doesn't seem like it'd be that difficult given the fact that the whole the whole system runs on debt.
+And it wouldn't, it doesn't seem like it'd be that difficult given the fact that the whole the whole system runs on debt.

-It's like debt based on debt based on debt based on debt.
+It's like debt based on debt, based on debt, based on debt.

 I mean, that's kind of like the way the dollar runs, right?